mthmulders/custom-maven-release-strategies/README.md

-# custom-maven-release-strategies
-Custom strategies for the Maven Release Plugin
+# Custom strategies for the Maven Release Plugin